Performance Power Players: Adam Markey, Roku

 Great performance in TV streaming is a three-legged stool of content, context, and creative.
 Without great creative, campaigns cannot perform.
 Our Roku brand studio team enables marketers to build great creatives that integrate into content to create the most impactful brand moments possible, as well as interactive units that can drive performance.
 For example, “The Short List,” in partnership with Reese Witherspoon’s Hello Sunshine, will bring brands into 12 short-form films across four genres — Drama, Comedy, Documentary, and Animation — all created by the most promising and diverse new minds in entertainment.

-Shoppable ads are also an exciting new capability some streaming TV platforms offer.
+Shoppable ads are also an exciting new capability some CTV advertising platforms offer.
 We are able to power these ad units through our recent exclusive retailer partnership with Walmart.
 Just by pressing the “OK” button on your remote, you can purchase something related to that ad right from your TV.
 Ad format innovations like this are only possible when you can control the experience from end to end.
 In our research, we’ve found that purchasing this way yields much higher performance in the long run compared to putting a QR code in an app.

 How are new consumer privacy policies affecting CTV?
 Are tracking tools like the ACR footprint and cross-device attribution here to stay?